Skip to main content

 PDP vs Cart states

-We have deliberately designed our state to be separated around distinct segments of the ecom flow:
+State is separated around distinct segments of the ecom flow:

 • PDP has its own state, and you set it using topi.pdpItem = item